nbd-wtf/nostr-tools/README.md

 let event = {
   kind: 1,
-  pubkey: pk,
   created_at: Math.floor(Date.now() / 1000),
   tags: [],
   content: 'hello world',
 }

-// this calculates the event id and signs the event in a single step const signedEvent = finishEvent(event, sk) await relay.publish(signedEvent)
+// this assigns the pubkey, calculates the event id and signs the event in a single step const signedEvent = finishEvent(event, sk) await relay.publish(signedEvent)